How To Hang Drop Cloth Curtains With Clips

 Style #1 Casual

 Great question!
 That depends on the look you’re going for.
-For a casual look, you might choose this simple, carefree method without pleats.
+You might choose this simple, carefree method without pleats for a casual look.
 This look is popular with farmhouse style, and the amount of hang depends on the spacing of the clips.
 I used 7 clips for each 6X9 panel for this look.
 Try using 5 clips if you want the top of the drop cloth curtains to have a larger hang between clips.

 Be sure to space the ring clips for an equally uniform look.
 This is easily done by measuring the width of the drop cloth panel and finding the center.
 Place your first clip on the center, and then work your way out the ends.
 Fold back the end pieces before attaching the ring clip for a clean look.